-Unlike heterosexual aging adults who have extended families through marriage over generations, many LGBT people must turn to their “family of choice” for caregiving needs.
+Unlike heterosexual aging adults who have extended families through marriage over generations, many LGBT people must often turn to their “family of choice” for caregiving needs.
 These chosen families are trusted and valued friends who have provided emotional and social support to one another over the years.
 Without written protections in place, these chosen family members will not be legally recognized, and could very easily be questioned or contested by a biological family member.
 You may know people who have had this experience.

 For his or her own protection and for yours, estate planning is an absolute necessity for the person for whom you provide care.
 Every LGBT person should have these documents in place, but this is especially true for partnered LGBT people where illness has been identified or if a person is advancing in age and infirmities.
 Estate planning documents to have in place include: